Zeralm/Final/README.md

 ## Sent_Vent-final

-The code in the Sent_Vent-final folder contains all self-authory code that is strictly necessary in order to reproduce the dataset used for this project and needed to be collected using a script.
+The code in the Sent_Vent-final folder contains all self-authory code that is strictly necessary in order to reproduce the dataset used for this project and needs to be collected using a script.

 Here is a list of its contents: